refinedev/refine/documentation/docs/guides-concepts/authorization/index.md

 };
 ```

+> See [Access Control Provider](/docs/core/providers/access-control-provider) page for more information.

 ## CanAccess Component

 The `CanAccess` component can be used to wrap your **pages** or **components** to hide them from unauthorized users.